-Unpacking Commissioner Rules to Support School Transitions for Students Experiencing Homelessness or in Substitute Care: Part 2 Kelly Kravitz, Texas Education Agency Highly Mobile and At-Risk Student Programs, Cal Lopez, TEA TEHCY State Coordinator, and Jordan Brown, Texas Education Agency, and LaTrenda Watson Texas Education Agency Highly Mobile and At-Risk State Coordinator This two-part session will equip LEAs with understanding requirements in 19 TAC Chapter 89, for serving highly mobile students who are homeless or in substitute care.
+Unpacking Commissioner Rules to Support School Transitions for Students Experiencing Homelessness or in Substitute Care: Part 2 Kelly Kravitz, Texas Education Agency Highly Mobile and At-Risk Student Programs, Cal Lopez, Texas Education Agency TEHCY State Coordinator, and Jordan Brown, Texas Education Agency, and LaTrenda Watson Texas Education Agency Highly Mobile and At-Risk State Coordinator This two-part session will equip LEAs with understanding requirements in 19 TAC Chapter 89, for serving highly mobile students who are homeless or in substitute care.
 This interactive session will provide LEAs with tools and resources to assess their current processes and identify strategies for alignment with these requirements.
 We will discuss effective school transitions to mitigate barriers for students who are homeless or in substitute care in the event of a school move.
 Specifically, we will review best practices and strategies to support implementation of enrollment conferences, welcome packets, students' introductions and more.

 Leading Up: How to Develop a Leadership Conference for Youth Experiencing Homelessness in Your Community Tori Sisk and Anna Lee, Arlington ISD Those who work with students experiencing homelessness know just how much collaborations outside of the school district allow education professionals to help families with vital resources, but could they be considered for something more?
 In this session, participants will learn how Arlington ISD created a Leadership Conference for homeless youth through community collaboration.
 Sixty-nine high school students attended a one-day conference focused on the power of resiliency and how having faith in one's own leadership capacity can impact the trajectory of one's future.
 Participants will leave with a framework for creating a youth leadership conference and understand why it worked.
-12:00 pm - 1:00 pm / Lunch Break 1:30 pm - 2:30 pm / Keynote: Dr. C. Nicole Mason + Commissioner Mike Morath Dr. C. Nicole Mason Join us as Keynote Speaker Dr. C. Nicole Mason shares her knowledge of pay equity, economic policies, and research impacting women.
+12:00 pm - 1:00 pm / Lunch Break 1:00 pm - 2:30 pm / Performance + Keynote: Dr. Nicole Mason Join us as Keynote Speaker Dr. C. Nicole Mason shares her knowledge of pay equity, economic policies, and research impacting women.
 Dr. Mason authored Born Bright: A Young Girl's Journey from Nothing to Something in America (St. Martin's Press), and has written hundreds of articles on community development, women, poverty, and economic security.
-Mike Morath, Commissioner of Education, Texas Education Agency 2:45 pm - 3:45 pm / Workshops
+2:45 pm - 3:45 pm / Workshops